OBiLab/VarCall2015/day1/d1t1_bender.md

 <div id='section-id-103'/>

 ### GATEWAY

 This is the access point to Bender form the public network when we ssh to Bender we arrive here as first instance. *We are not allowed to work in this space*, it is instead necessary to go in one of the Worker Nodes (see below).

 <div id='section-id-128'/>

 ### WORKER NODES

 You can use ```ssh``` to connect to a worker node:

 ```
-MARIO
+[corso@bender ~]$ ssh -X corso@benode01.igb.cnr.it

 ```
 but to make life easier we have created a shortcut and to go to node one you only need to type:

 ```
 [corso@bender ~]$ 01
 Last login: Wed Apr 27 09:09:45 2016 from bender
 [corso@benode01 ~]$

 ```
+To distribute the work equally on different nodes, you will be assigned to a specific node for the course.

 ### FILE SYSTEM

 Once connected you will be sharing the same workspace with other users.
 It is therefore important to respect some rules and beware of other people folders!

 The file system is subdivided in these main folders:

 ```
 drwxrwxr-x  4 corso corso 4096 26 apr 12:34 chiara